2 Peter 1

 10Wherefore the rather, brethren, give diligence to make your calling and election sure: for if ye do these things, ye shall never fall: 11For so an entrance shall be ministered unto you abundantly into the everlasting kingdom of our Lord and Saviour Jesus Christ.

-To make your calling and election sure is not to achieve your own salvation - that is already given.
-It is to settle it in your own heart.
+To make your calling and election sure is to settle in your own heart what God has already given.
 To move from uncertainty to firm conviction.
 To live as though you believe that God has chosen you, that He has called you to this life, that it is all true.
-The way you do that is through the ladder of virtues.
-Each step is a confirmation.
+The way you do that is by tending steadily to that growth of character.
+Each addition is a confirmation.

 If you do these things - if you tend to the growth of these virtues - you will never fall.
-Not "you might not fall," but "you shall never fall."
+"You shall never fall."
 A strong word.
 The person who is growing in virtue, who is adding to their faith, who is becoming like Christ, is secure.
 The ground beneath them does not give way.

 The kingdom is everlasting - aionios, belonging to eternity, never ending.
-You are not being invited into a temporary arrangement.
 You are being woven into the very fabric of God's eternal purpose.
-Your growth in virtue, your becoming like Christ, is not mere self-improvement.
-It is your transformation into someone fit for eternity, someone at home in the presence of God.
+Your growth in virtue, your becoming like Christ, is your transformation into someone fit for eternity, someone at home in the presence of God.

 2 Peter 1:12-15A Tabernacle About to Be Laid Down

-12Wherefore I will not be negligent to put you always in remembrance of these things, though ye know them, and be established in the truth which is with you.
+12Wherefore I will not be negligent to put you always in remembrance of these things, though ye know them, and be established in the present truth.
 13Yea, I think it meet, as long as I am in this tabernacle, to stir you up by putting you in remembrance; 14Knowing that shortly I must put off this my tabernacle, even as our Lord Jesus Christ hath shewed me.
 15Moreover I will endeavour that ye may be able after my decease to have these things always in remembrance.

 Peter knows he is dying.
 Jesus has shown him - likely a reference to John 21:18-19, where Jesus predicted Peter's death.
-Peter speaks of his body not as a prison to be escaped, but as a "tabernacle" - a dwelling place, a tent that he will soon fold up and put away.
+Peter speaks of his body as a "tabernacle" - a dwelling place, a tent that he will soon fold up and put away, a home inhabited well and not regretted.
 The language is matter-of-fact, neither desperate nor triumphant.
 This is the end toward which a life points.
 But before he goes, he must write.
 He must stir up remembrance.
 He must leave a word.

 2 Peter 1:16-18We Were Eyewitnesses of His Majesty

 Peter is answering a charge that will dog the early church for centuries: that Christianity is just another mythology, just another story invented to control people.
-No, Peter says.
+Peter answers it plainly.
 We did not follow cunningly devised fables.
 We saw.
 We heard.
 We were there.
-This is the foundation of apostolic authority.
-Not intellectual argument or theological speculation, but testimony.
-Eyewitness testimony.
+The foundation of apostolic authority is testimony: eyewitness testimony.

-The voice from heaven at the Transfiguration: "This is my beloved Son, in whom I am well pleased."
-This is the Father's direct utterance about Jesus.
+These are the Father's own words about His Son, spoken aloud out of the bright cloud.
 Not a metaphor.
 Not a suggestion.
-A declaration from the very throne of God.
+A declaration from heaven itself.
 Peter heard it.
 James heard it.
 John heard it.
-And now, decades later, Peter writes it down so that we might know: the Father Himself authenticated the Son.
-The power and the coming of Christ are not wishful thinking.
-They are declared by the Most High.
+And now, decades later, an old man writes it down so you will know: the Father Himself stood up for the Son.
+The power and coming of Christ are not wishful thinking.
+They were announced by the Most High, and three men were standing close enough to feel it.

 2 Peter 1:19-21The More Sure Word of Prophecy